dotnet/docs/docs/machine-learning/tutorials/image-classification-model-builder.md

 1. In the Visual Studio toolbar menu, open the **Debug Target** context menu.
 1. Choose the **LandUseAPI** debug target.
-1. Click the **Debug Target** button to start the web API server.
+1. Select the **Debug Target** button to start the web API server.
-1. Once the LandUseAPI application is running, in Solution Explorer, right-click the **LandUseUWP** project and select **Debug > Start New Instance**.
+1. Once the `LandUseAPI` application is running, in Solution Explorer, right-click the **LandUseUWP** project and select **Debug > Start New Instance**.
 1. When the UWP application launches, replace the default text in the address bar with "11 Times Square".
-1. Select the **Query Location** button.
-The image is inspected and the text **Prediction: Industrial** should appear below the map.
+1. Select the **Query Location** button next to the address bar.
+The image is classified and the text **Prediction: Industrial** should appear below the map.

     ![Land Use UWP Application](media/image-classification-model-builder/land-use-uwp-application.png)

 Congratulations!
-You have now build an application that uses Model Builder to train an image classification model in Azure.
+You have now built an application that uses Model Builder to train an image classification model in Azure.

+## Clean up resources

+If you no longer plan to use the Azure resources you created, delete them.
+This prevents you from being charged for unutilized resources that are still running.

+1. Navigate to the [Azure portal](portal.azure.com) and select **Resource groups** in the portal menu.
+1. From the list of resource groups, select the resource group you created.
+In this case, it's "landuse-rg".
+1. Select **Delete resource group**.
+1. Type the resource group name, "landuse-rg", into the text box and then select **Enter**.

 ## Next steps

-In this tutorial you:
+In this tutorial you learned how to:

 > [!div class="checklist"]
 >